sisitech/SisitechDocs/docs/Notes/Wesh/Test Coverage.md

 - Most of the tasks in the test coverage manual as there are no tools to automate.
 Therefore, it takes lots of effort to  analyze the requirements and create test cases.
 - Test coverage allows you to count features and then measure against several tests.
 However, there is always space for judgment errors.

-## Differences between tests coverage and codde coverage
+## Differences between tests coverage and code coverage

 | Code coverage                                                                                                                      | Test Coverage                                                                                                |
 |------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|